mmreko/myblog/content/posts/day-48-and-49.md

 Then on Day 2 I decided to do a small experiment: do the challenge _without_ TDD.
 I had my experience from the day before that I wished to compare with my old way of doing things, which was jumping straight into coding.
 Did I still find that approach easier and faster?
 I was really curious to find out the answer.

-I was very inspired that day, so I threw ideas all over the place and my code grow so fast, that it was hard to keep track of it.
+I was very inspired that day, so I threw ideas all over the place and my code grew so fast, that it was hard to keep track of it.
 Eventually, I finished the challenge - or at least I thought I did.
 Everything seamed right, and I was pretty sure that it would work.

 Alas, of course it didn't.